rancher/rancher-docs/docs/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/upgrades.md

 :::tip

-Your deployment name may vary; for example, with the AWS Marketplace offering of Rancher Setup, the deployment name is 'rancher-stable'.
+Your deployment name may vary; for example, if you're deploying Rancher through the AWS Marketplace, the deployment name is 'rancher-stable'.
 Thus:
 ```
 helm get values rancher-stable -n cattle-system